 A Type 1 Error (T1E) is an element in your design that is very difficult to undo.

-As long as it remains present in the system it costs you time, energy, money and emotional well-being.
+As long as it exists, it costs you time, energy, money and emotional well-being.

 Think of it like wearing shoes on the wrong feet.
 Sure, you can still walk, but it's not pretty, and people will give you weird looks because despite wearing high-quality expensive shoes it is uncomfortable, slows you down, causes painful blisters and the problems only compound with time.